raspberrypilearning/animated-story/en/step_4.md

 Resize the **height** of the editor preview to see your font size change!

 --- /task ---

+--- collapse ---

+---
+title: What is cqh?
+---

+Container Query Height (cqh) are units that specify a size relative to the dimensions of an element's container element.

+`1cqh` is 1% of the container's height.
+For example, if the container's height is 300px, then a value of `10cqh` on a property will be 30px.

+One benefit of using `cqh` units rather than `px` (pixel units) for sizing elements is that elements will resize along with their container.
+This usually happens when you resize a browser window, or view a web page on a different screen.

+--- /collapse ---

 Your website is looking awesome!